 • Abstracts: Papers should include short summaries in Spanish and English, with a maximum of 150 words each.
 They should be concise but informative, and provide a preview of the results given in the text.
 In papers written in Spanish, the Abstract must include the title of the paper in English.
 For papers in English, it will include the title in Spanish.

 • Key Words: Five key words maximum, excluding words used in the title of the paper.

 • Illustrations: maps, graphics, tables, and pictures.
-Their size should fit page width or column width.
-Figures should be presented in jpg; tables in Excel or Word.
+Their size should fit page or column width.
+Figures should be presented in jpg format; tables in Excel or Word format.

 • Bibliographic References: All references included in the text should appear in the list of references listed in alphabetical order, according to authors’ last names, including all the information required for their search.
 Bibliographic references should be included at the end of the paper.
 We suggest to use the following patterns:

 Book: Camus, F., 2003, Geología de los sistemas porfíricos en los Andes de Chile.
 Servicio Nacional de Geología y Minería, Chile, 267 p.

 Loayza, D., Barreda, J., Crósta, A., Morche, W., Hedenquist, J., 2004, Late Miocene High Sulphidation Epithermal Gold Deposits of the Aruntani District, Southern Peru: SEG 2004, Predictive Mineral Discovery Under Cover, Perth, Australia, Extended Abstracts, p.
 212-215.

 Sillitoe, R.H., 1988, Epochs of Intrusion-Related Copper Mineralization in the Andes.
 Journal of South America Earth Sciences, v.
 1, p.
 89-108.

 Academic Work of a Book or Collection Edition: